yukijina/yukijina.github.io/_posts/2019-04-05-sinatra_project.markdown

 ##### 7 RESTful routes :
 There is 7 restful routes pattern to follow when creating an application.

 REST(representational Stat Transfer) provides mapping HTTP verbs and CRUD (create, read, update, delete) actions.

 ![grid sytem](http://yukijina.github.io/img/myimg/route.png)
 <!-- <img src="../img/myimg/route.png" alt="RESTful route"> -->

-If I follow these routes, everthing should be in a good flow.
+If I follow these routes, everything should be in a good flow.
 That is all the notes I wrote before building the application.

 I was able to focus on programming based on the blueprint.
 I can see the goal clearly and know what I want to do next.
 It gives me focus and direction.
 I already know what routes I want to create and what kind of templates I want to render.
 What I need to think is writing ruby and html/css.
 I don't need to think again and again for what kind of method or route I am supposed to use next.

 The blueprint should not be perfect.
 We can always add additional functions and change for the better ideas.
 Creating a note at the beginning is not only to make your mind clear but also it is exciting because you can picture what kind of application you want.

 It is like a vision board and it can set a goal.